yuvi-22/CNN-using-only-NumPy-/README.md

 finally , we use the calculated gradients and the learning rate  to update values

-for 5 epochs of this (forward + finding loss function + backward pass) took around 3 hours and the loss was 1.732
+for 5 epochs of this (forward + finding loss function + backward pass) took around 1 hour and the loss was 1.732
 🫠